On the use of ferroelectric material in the detection of dark matter axions: Introduction

 \section{Introduction}

 In recent years there has been a high interest for the search of axions and other particles compatible with the Standard Model which could be part of dark matter.
-Axions, particles predicted by Weinberg \cite{Weinberg:1978} and Wilczek \cite{Wilczek:1978} could also solve the strong Charge Conjugation-Parity problem \cite{Peccei:1977Jun,Peccei:1977Sep}.\\
+Axions, particles predicted by Weinberg~\cite{Weinberg:1978} and Wilczek~\cite{Wilczek:1978} could also solve the strong Charge Conjugation-Parity problem \cite{Peccei:1977Jun,Peccei:1977Sep}.\\

-Several experimental groups have developed in the last 30 years structures for the detection of such particles \cite{Irastorza:2018dyq}, based on the inverse Primakoff effect \cite{Primakoff:1951}.
-This kind of detectors are divided also into several types: laboratory experiments or light-shining-through wall, helioscopes, which search for axions from the Sun (plasma photons in the solar inner layers), and haloscopes, which search for axions in the galactic halo, both using the axion-photon conversion driven by the action of a powerful external static magnetic field.
+Several experimental groups have developed in the last 30 years structures for the detection of such particles \cite{Irastorza:2018dyq} based on the inverse Primakoff effect \cite{Primakoff:1951}.
+This kind of detectors are divided into several types: light-shining-through wall experiments, which create artificial axions at the laboratory; helioscopes, which search for axions from the Sun (plasma photons in the solar inner layers); and haloscopes, which search for axions in the galactic halo.
+These systems use the axion-photon conversion effect driven by the action of a powerful external static magnetic field.
 For the latter, this coupling is enhanced when it occurs in a resonant device like a microwave resonant cavity, as described in \cite{Sikivie:1983ip}.\\